kbase/sample_service/docs/gha/workflows.md

 Triggered by opening, reopening, or synchronizing a pull request (`opened`, `reopened`, and `synchronize` event) against the `develop` branch.
 This workflow does not push an image to GHCR.

-workflows.md

-### `pull-request-develop-merged.yml`

-Triggered by closing and merging a pull request against the `develop` branch.
-This workflow  creates an image with name `sample_service-develop` and the tag `latest`.

 ```mermaid
 sequenceDiagram
     actor Developer